abrar-nazib/notes/networking/Network+/README.md

 - Network layer is called internet layer in tcpip model
 - IP(Internet Protocol) and ICMP(Internet Control Message Protocol) protocols are described in Network/Internet leayer.
 - Hardware in this layer: router.
 Routers can make desicions based on ip addresses

+### Data-Link Layer

+### Physical Layer

+- Defines the method of moving data between computers.
+-
+- **Devices:** UTP(Unshielded Twisted Pair cable) and all other cabling, Switches

+## NIC and MAC

+- Networking Interface Card
+- 48 bit mac(Media Access Control) address is burnt into a rom chip in NIC.
+MAC is 12 hex characters long.
+1 Hex = 4 bit.
+- Mac Addresses are represented like XX:XX:XX:XX:XX:XX.
+The first 6 digits are company specific.
+The last 6 is device speicfic.
+- MAC-48, EUI-48, MAC are all the same thing
+- NICs send and recieve data as pulses of electricity

 ## TCP